sub2home/jquery-hidden-height/README.md

-jquery-hidden-height
+jquery-hidden-size
 ====================

-Very lightweight jquery plugin to get the height of a hidden element.
+Very lightweight jquery plugin to get the size (height/width) of a hidden element.